georoen/MA/hardware/raspberry/getting_started_ssh_only.md

 ## Add to WIFI
-Because next want to remove the Ethernet cable, we have to connect the RasPi with our local wifi, following [this documentation](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+Next connect the RasPi to our local wifi, following [this documentation](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+Than remove the ethernet cable.

 1. scan available networks: `sudo iwlist wlan0 scan`
 2. Append the network to the `wpa-supplicant` configuration file in nano: `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`.